 Nefertiti is still a popular subject at parties and in fashion magazines.
 Many women draw inspiration from the bust by choosing Egyptian-style makeup and costumes.
 They can take photographs with their hair swept back.
 Sometimes, we compare conventional beauties to the bust.

 At the same time, we tend to forget that beauty is only skin deep.
 There are also several less attractive versions of Nefertiti.
 But we are willing to accept that the Berlin bust is the true likeness of the queen.
 Why is this bust of Nefertiti so beautiful to so many us, irrespective of age, gender, race or culture?

 Perhaps, her power as a co-ruler transformed the power of the image.
 Looking at the beautiful Nefertiti, we want to un-riddle the story of her life.
 Was she the sole ruler after her husband’s death?
 Did she try to restore traditions?
 We may never know for sure.
 But things that motivated Nefertiti and her husband bore the art that continues to inspire us throughout generations.

 I like to explore how art changed our world and try to delve deeper into each artistic period.
-It is not only a work of art that fascinate me but also the lives of artists and their aspirations to bring meaning into the world.
+It is not only a work of art that fascinates me but also the lives of artists and their aspirations to bring meaning into the world.